Fear and Anxiety Make You Live in a Shell? Learn How to Stop It |Self-help|

 Of course the most effective and important thing to do in case you have fears is to learn to trust the natural flow of events.
 Realize that you’re not God and no matter how much you desire it or how hard you try, there is nothing under your control.
 Trust the Universe, if you’re a good person it doesn’t want to screw you up.
 Everything is going on according to a plan you have no idea about.
 Anyway you’re safe.
 Relax, everything will happen just as it’s supposed to.
 Accept life as it is.

-If trusting the natural flow of events is not your thing yet, if you feel the need to control everything, I strongly recommend to read these best self-help books: The Seven Spiritual Laws of Success: A Practical Guide to the Fulfillment of Your Dreams and Reality transurfing.
+If trusting the natural flow of events is not your thing yet, if you feel the need to control everything, I strongly recommend reading these best self-help books: The Seven Spiritual Laws of Success: A Practical Guide to the Fulfillment of Your Dreams and Reality transurfing.
 Steps I-V.